We've collected a list of heritage committees and organisations for you to contact for further information about the

-This group has a collection of photos and memorabilia and history of Torquay.
-Monthly meetings held on the last Tuesday.
-History Walking Trail around Torquay with 28 signs at site of local significance (a brochure can be downloaded from the group’s website).
-Open Sundays 2-4pm, 18 Price St, Torquay
+This group has an historic collection of photos, documents and memorabilia of Torquay and district.
+Committee meetings held on the last Sunday.
+History Walking Trail around Torquay with 28 signs at sites of local significance (a brochure can be downloaded from the group’s website).
+Open last Sunday 2-4pm, or by appointment.
+18 Price St, Torquay.

 Winchelsea and District Historical Society